Gillingham road and transport improvements

 *SCOOT is a traffic signal system that uses detectors in the ground to continually assess traffic flows through a group of junctions, it reacts to the detected demands by adjusting the signal timings to try and keep congestion to a minimum on all approaches.

-Proposals also include investigating the potential for introducing one-way flow on Station Road (higher) to improve the pedestrian environment.
+Proposals also include potentially introducing one-way flow on Station Road (higher) to improve the pedestrian environment.

 As part of the new pedestrian and cycle facilities between Cemetery Road and Station Road, SCOOT will be installed at the B3081 Wyke Road junction with B3081 Le Neubourg Way.